yegor256/blog/_posts/2023/dec/2023-12-11-results-and-discussion.md

 Method, Results, and answers to the Research Questions.
 If you don't address these concerns explicitly in the Discussion section, they may think you are either concealing the research's weaknesses or are not astute enough to recognize them.
-In either case, it could lead to a revision of your paper.
+In either case, it could lead to a rejection of your paper.

 <hr/>